Satisfactory Academic Progress

 If the SAP Appeal Committee denies the appeal, you will remain on financial aid suspension.
 In a small number of cases, the finding of the SAP Appeal Committee may be that the appeal, as presented, has merit but lacks sufficient documentation.
 In those limited cases, you will be afforded the opportunity to re-appeal by presenting new documentation not previously submitted for consideration.
 Re-appealing does not imply a guarantee of a positive outcome.

 If your appeal is denied, this does not keep you from continuing your education.
 Denial of an appeal simply means you cannot receive federal, state and some institutional aid.
 Students may utilize alternative student loans through a private lender as an alternate source of funding.
-(Click here for the Alternative Loan page)
+(Learn more about Alternative Loans)

 Information on how (W)ithdrawals, (I)ncompletes, and transfer course work reflects in your academic progress is found in our SAP Policy.